-Using the methodology discussed above, we evaluated our entire portfolio as of December 31, 2018, for any impairment indicators and performed an impairment analysis on those select properties that had an indication of impairment.
-We did not recognize any impairment charges during the year ended December 31, 2018.
+Using the methodology discussed above, we evaluated our entire portfolio as of December 31, 2019, for any impairment indicators and performed an impairment analysis on those select properties that had an indication of impairment.
+We incurred \$1.8 million of impairment expense during the year ended December 31, 2019 when we impaired a property we classified as held for sale to be equal to fair market value.